 For us, grass-fed organic beef is extremely frugal.
 However, that might not be the case for you.
 If you don’t have pasture (or need to rehabilitate your pasture) and have to purchase feed all year long, then it might not be cheaper.

 You’ll need to weigh the difference between the going cost per pound to purchase the food in your area versus your costs to purchase, house, feed and butcher your animal.
-For tips on getting the most out of your grass fed beef, I share everything you need to know on butchering day.
+For tips on getting the most out of your grass fed beef, I share everything you need to know on butchering day and tips for butchering large animals at home.

 As with any homesteading endeavor, we are constantly evaluating and perfecting.
 This year when we counted our expenses we discovered that we barely came under the cost of purchasing whole organic chickens at Costco.